-I beat Outland, and overall I really liked it (I’m a huge fan of Ikaruga).
+I beat Outland, & overall I really liked it (I’m a huge fan of Ikaruga).
 I almost gave up a few times, however, because some of the boss fights are frustrating.
 The main reason?
 No halfway checkpoints!
 Actually, that’s not even accurate, it’s that the checkpoints come before a long stretch of nothing for some inexplicable reason.
 It’s like putting a checkpoint before a cutscene.
 Let me show you.

 Example two is the final boss in the game, so don’t watch the whole video if you don’t want to spoil it (watch the first 45 seconds).

 Thirty seconds of climbing up a ladder, every time you restart!
 Then another 15 seconds for the fight to begin.
-Again, not a ton of actual time, but imagine climbing that ladder ten times.
-If they wanted that for dramatic effect, fine, show that the first time you load the game, but if you die or restart, have a temporary checkpoint at the top of the ladder!
+Again, not a ton of actual time, yet imagine climbing that ladder ten times.
+If they wanted that for dramatic effect, fine, show that the first time you load the game, yet if you die or restart, have a temporary checkpoint at the top of the ladder!

 I don’t mind if the game is hard.
 Hell, you can even make the game harder, just stop punishing me by making me replay these tedious sections!